michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.4.8 =
+- Fixed an issue that some ASINs were not detected accurately in URL units.
 - Fixed a bug that PHP warnings occurred in the background in some rare occasion.

 = 3.4.7 - 11/06/2016 =